-Peter Besenyei retired at the end of the 2015 season, but how bowed out as one of the most successful pilots in the history of the Red Bull Air Race.
+Peter Besenyei retired at the end of the 2015 season, but he bowed out as one of the most successful pilots in the history of the Red Bull Air Race.
 He is still joint third on the all-time race wins list with eight career victories.
 He also has 22 podiums in 10 seasons.
 The Hungarian pilot was a driving force behind the creation of the world's fastest motorsport series and his pioneering efforts helped develop the high speed, low altitude racing.

 An intensely competitive man with a smooth style of flying, Besenyei was a dominant force at first, winning the overall title in the inaugural 2003 season.
 He was second three straight seasons after that (2004, 05, 06).
 In the past Besenyei has worked as a test pilot for the Hungarian Aviation Office and as an aerobatics instructor.
 He has worked hard to advance the sport, with a special focus on aircraft development.
 Besenyei is one of the most popular sportsman in Hungary thanks to his flying successes.